 Autumn colours in the garden

-Colour in the garden lasts well into the autumn, with Salvias giving a colourful display.
+Colour in the garden lasts well into the autumn at Nymans, with salvias giving a colourful display.
 Watching the trees change colour across the arboretum and garden make this a very special time of year to visit.